Weight two compactly supported cohomology of moduli spaces of curves: Direct summands with marked points

 Let us illustrate Theorem \ref{cor:n2} with pictures of the simplest non-trivial cohomology classes that it provides.
 First, consider the first summand in Theorem \ref{cor:n2} for $(g,n) = (3,2)$.
 This summand has dimension 1, concentrated in degree 8.
 A generating cocycle in $(\Xast_{3,2}, \tilde \delta)$ is given by the linear combination

-Here the component with internal vertices is the generator of $H^6(G^{(3,1)})\cong W_0H_c^6(\MM_{3,1})$.
+Here the component with internal vertices is the generator of $H^6(G^{(3,1)})$, which is isomorphic to $sW_0H_c^6(\MM_{3,1})$.
 The disjoint union of two isolated edges corresponds to the generator of $H(\Jast_{0,2})$ of Example \ref{ex:J02}.
 (Note that $H(\Jast_{0,2})$ has dimension $1$, by Proposition~\ref{lem:J0np}.)
 The corresponding cocycle in $(\Xast_{3,2},\delta)$ is obtained by applying the involution $\XPhi$.
 Up to a conventional overall sign that we omit, it is:

 Here ``$(1\leftrightarrow 2)$" stands for the same terms, with the labels 1 and 2 interchanged.
 The corresponding cocycle in $\GK_{3,2}^2$ is then

 By \cite{Tommasi07}, we know that $\gr_2 H_c^\bullet(\MM_{3,2}) \cong \Q \oplus \sgn_2$, supported in degree $8$.
 Our computation shows that the summand $\sgn_2$ is naturally identified with $H(\Jast_{0,2}) \otimes H(G^{(3,1)})[-1]$.